ARTICLE CATEGORIES

 4. Oregano

-Oregano contains anti-bacterial and anti-fungal properties such as thymol and carvacol, and is comparable to most drugs, yet without the side effects.
+Oregano contains anti-bacterial and anti-fungal properties through compounds such as thymol and carvacrol, and it is one of the most powerful herbs in the pantry.
 Oregano, the key ingredient in pizza sauce, is a profound herb with excellent healing properties, particularly its essential oil.

 5. Pumpkin Pie Spice